nlip-lab/nlip-lab.github.io/research.md

                             <div class="accordion-body">
                                 <div class="content">
                                     <!-- Change content here-->
-                                    <p>The interpretability of NLP models refers to the ability to understand and explain the reasoning behind their output.
-This is especially crucial in applications such as healthcare, legal, and financial domains, where decisions based on the model's output can have significant consequences.
-To address this need, we are working on a modeling approach to provide interpretability from NLP models by generating reasoning and visual tools.</p>
+                                    <p>The process of query formulation can prove to be time-consuming, especially for inexperienced users or those with intricate information requirements.
+To address this issue, Query Auto-Completion (QAC) module is designed to aid users in effectively expressing their information needs through search queries.
+The primary objective is to assist users in completing their search tasks more efficiently by accurately comprehending their query intent based on the partially-typed prefix.
+Within the NLIP lab, in collaboration with the Microsoft Auto-suggest team, our research efforts have been focused on developing an improved quality QAC system.
+Furthermore, we have focused on scaling these systems to non-English language for Bing search engine.</p>
                                 </div>
                             </div>
                         </div>